Promises, by Paul L. Mathews

 “The trouble, it seems, is mine,” said the stranger.
 Now he moved to appraise Cato’s wall of mementos.
 “For I, too, have designs on this caupona.”

 “Designs?” asked Celsus.
-Still seated, he slipped his hand onto the bench and took hold of his dagger.
+Still seated, he took hold of his dagger.
 “What designs?”

 “Are you retarded?” asked the stranger.
-He didn’t even bother looking at Celsus.
+He didn’t even bother to look at Celsus.
 Instead, he began to take the various necklaces and rings from the wall, holding them in one hand.
 “What do you think I mean?”